jo288/KoKo_WebProject_FA19/documents/design-journey.md

 [Note: There is no specific amount to write here.
 You simply need enough content to do the job.]

 - **Navigation**
-  - Home (the logo)
+  - Home (need to get logo from client)
   - About
-  - Menu
+  - Menu (need to get menu from client)
-  - Gallery
+  - Gallery (need to get images from client)
   - Reviews
   - Contact

 - **Content** (List all the content corresponding to main navigation and sub-categories.)
   - *Home*: introduce the client's restaurant with images and short introductory sentences.
 Display few of the top menus and a link to see more menu.
-  - *About*:
-  - *Menu*:
+  - *About*: explain more in depth about the restaurant, provide a brief history/information about Korean cuisine
+  - *Menu*: display menu items with descriptions, address dietary restrictions by allowing to filter for vegetarian, vegan, and gluten free foods
   - *Gallery*: display the pictures of client's restaurant and the dishes it serves.
 Allow the users to select specific tags to display certain pictures.
 When the image is hovered over, display the title and description of the image as an overlay.
   - *Reviews*: display customer reviews of clients resturant.
 Allow users to write own review of restaurant and sort through current reviews based on rating or date of review.
   - *Contact*:

-EXAMPLE)
-  - *Portfolio*: list all the projects (as images) this client has worked on.
-When the image is hovered over, display a description of the project; add a search function to enable users search for specific projects;
-  - *Websites*: showcase all the websites designed by the client, with thumbnail images and a brief description for each design;
-  - *Mobile Apps*: showcase all the mobile apps designed by the client, with thumbnail images and a brief description for each design;
-  - *Tablets*: showcase all the tablet applications designed by the client, with thumbnail images and a brief description for each design;

 - **Process**
   - Card sort: